bimedia-fr/bimedia-objectmapper/README.md

     }
 };
 ```
-This example transforme the *state* attribute in source object to an *currentState*
+This example transforms the *state* attribute in source object to an *currentState*
 attribute in target object. the value is changed using the `mapper` function defined by the rule.